ztxv/telechecker.py/README.md

 3. It skips over words that are less than 5 letters, or two part words.

-A problem that I am running into is that the bot shows accounts that do not exist or were banned, as availible, so that feels a lot of false positives in the output.
+A problem that I am running into is that the bot shows accounts that do not exist or were banned, as availible, so it prints out a lot of false positives in the output.
 I am working on how to fix this as of right now.